ZCC1997Git/ParticleEffectsSimulation_CUDA/README.md

-# COMCUDA_particle_assignment
+# Particle Effects simulation

-This is the starting code for COM4521/COM6521 assignment.
-And the openmp code and CUDA code have been added.
+This is  based on code for COM4521/COM6521 assignment.

+Modern video games regularly use particle effects to viually represent phenomena such as smoke and fire.
+Hundreds or thounsands of translucent particles, represented by either coloured shaped or sprite billboards, are renderen each frame with thire overlap blended to create the desired effect.

 ## Code implementation